wolfgangasdf/iqp-book/b-postulates.md

   \psi(x) = \langle x|\psi\rangle
   $$

-  is the wavefunction, which you will learn about properly in the upcoming chapter.
+  is the wavefunction, which we will use often in the following chapters.

-**2. Measurement expectation values**
+**2. Measurements**

 This second postulate is also called the Born rule:
 Every measurable physical quantity A is described by a Hermitian operator $\hat{A}$ acting in the state space of $\mathcal{H}$.
 The expectation value to measure A given the state $|\psi\rangle$ is $\langle\psi|\hat{A}|\psi\rangle$ - and the probability is $|\langle\psi|\hat{A}|\psi\rangle|^2$.
 We don't need the modulus since eigenvalues of hermitian operators are real.